xavi-mat/boot505-react5/README.md

         * Another one ✔️

 ### 2. Restaurant Page
-* Create a 'Reserve' component
+* Create a 'Reserve' component ✔️
-    * With a form to get data: Name, day, etc.
+    * With a form to get data: Name, day, etc. ✔️
-    * Los datos del formulario deberán guardarse en el localStorage
+    * Data will be saved in localStorage  ✔️
-    * Una vez se guarden los datos del formulario redireccionar a la vista principal de la página
+    * Redirect after saving ✔️
-* Implementa React Router en tu página
+* Use React Router ✔️
-    * Crea un navbar con al menos tres Link
+    * Navbar with at least three links ✔️
-        * El de Home
+        * Home ✔️
-        * El de Reserve
+        * Reserve ✔️
-        * Y otro componente que crees tu
+        * Another one ✔️

 ### Extra
-* Mejora el diseño
+* Improve dessign
-* Con lo aprendido en clase o investigando implementa nuevas validaciones en tus formularios
+* Try new validations on forms
-* Investiga cómo hacer los formularios con classes e implementalos.
+* Forms with classes